sanity-io/sanity-template-svelte-kit/template/web/README.md

 ## Building

-Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
-Then:
+Your site should already be connected to [Netlify](https://netlify.com).
+If you want, you can install any [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
+To execute builds locally, run:

 ```bash
 npm run build